gemrb/gemrb.github.io/Dev-docs.md

 GemRB now has test infrastructure that can handle loading a save, resaving and comparing the results automatically.
-It takes a bit of work to set up, but it is a good way to start removing the differences in handling fields and formats.
+It takes a bit of work to set up, but it is a good way to start removing any differences in handling fields and formats.
 For example, the bg1 mission pack save is included and tested against if the rest of the system is configured.

 After building GemRB, a copy of `saveTesting.ini` will be put in the build dir, under